Partitioning the vertices of a torus into isomorphic subgraphs: Proof of Theorem

 Given a graph $G$ and a subgraph $H \subseteq G$, a collection $\mathcal{H}$ of copies of $H$ in $G$ (where the same copy may be included multiple times) is called an \emph{a-cover} (or an ($a$ mod $b$)-cover) if every vertex of $G$ has weight $a$ (or $a$ mod $b$) with respect to $\mathcal{H}$.
 Note that for an ($a$ mod $b$)-cover it is not necessary for each vertex of $G$ to be contained in the same number of copies of $H$, only the same number modulo $b$.

 If $G$ admits a perfect $H$-packing, then clearly for any values of $a$ and $b$, there exists an $a$-cover or ($a$ mod $b$)-cover of $G$ with copies of $H$.
-The result of Gruslys, Leader and Tan~\cite{imre1} implies the converse statement.
+The result of Gruslys, Leader and Tomon~\cite{imreagain} (inspired by a special case proved by Gruslys, Leader and Tan~\cite{imre1}) implies the converse statement.

 \begin{thm} Let $G$ be a graph and let $H$ be a subgraph of $G$.
-If for some $r \ge 1$ there exists an $r$-cover and a (1 mod $r$)-cover of $G$ both consisting of induced copies of $H$, then $G$ admits a perfect induced $H$-packing. \end{thm}
+If for some $r \ge 1$ there exists an $r$-cover and a (1 mod $r$)-cover of $G$ both consisting of induced copies of $H$, then there exists $n >0$ such that $G^n$ admits a perfect induced $H$-packing. \end{thm}

 In light of Theorem~\ref{th:cover}, to prove Theorem~\ref{th:packabletori} it suffices to construct for some $n_0$, an $r$ cover and a (1 mod $r$)-cover of $C_k^{n_0}$ into induced copies of $H$.
-This will give a perfect induced $H$-packing of $C_k^{n_0}$ and hence a perfect induced $H$-packing of $C_k^n$ for any $n \ge n_0$ (as, for any $t$, $C_k^{t+1}$ consists of $k$ vertex-disjoint copies of $C_{k}^t$).
+Theorem~\ref{th:cover} then guarantees a perfect induced $H$-packing of $C_k^{n_1}$, for some $n_1 \ge n_0$ and hence a perfect induced $H$-packing of $C_k^n$ for any $n \ge n_1$.

 Following the approach of Gruslys~\cite{vyt}, we will use $r:= |V(H)|$.
 As shown in \cite{vyt}, it is easy to construct an $r$-cover from `translates' of $H$.